sordina/compose_melbourne_2017_haskell_workshop/resources/markdown/Welcome.md

 <div class="important">

-Welcome to the Melbourne Haskell Workshop 2015.
+Welcome to the Compose :: Melbourne 2016 Haskell Workshop.

 This intent of this workshop is to provide a working introduction to Haskell for programmers in Melbourne who have not yet used the language in anger.